physio

 Nial is one of the most qualified and experienced Physiotherapists in the region.
 We are very lucky to have him as part of our team.
 When he is not working at Consortium as one of our Clinical Lead therapists he holds the same role as Graham working as an advanced clinical practicioner in the management of complex spinal conditions within the local spinal surgical team.
 Nial is also a Clinical Lead within our NHS region in the management of persistent back pain.
 Part of his role within the clinic involves planning and implementing high level combined physical and cognitive therapies programs for people with persistent spinal pain.
 Alongside this, he is vastly experienced in managing a wide variety of other musculoskeletal complaints.
 In addition to his two degrees in Physiotherapy he also an independent physiotherapist prescriber aswell as an injection therapist.

 Clare is a Specialist Women’s Health Physiotherapist within the local NHS trust and has been for over 10 years.
 She is regional expert in Women’s Health, is a member of the special interest group Pelvic, Obstetric & Gynaecology Physiotherapy (POGP) and is a certified Mummy MOT practitioner.
 She specialises in treating a variety of women’s health conditions including pelvic floor dysfunction, overactive pelvic floor, pelvic floor weakness, pelvic organ prolapse, bladder and bowel dysfunction such as urinary incontinence, overactive bladder, constipation and faecal incontinence.
-Alongside this Clare will also treat pregnancy related conditions such as weak pelvic floor, obstetric injuries, rectus diastatis.
+Although she does not see women during pregnancy, Clare can offer support with post pregnancy related conditions such as weak pelvic floor, obstetric injuries, rectus diastasis.
 As a certified Mummy MOT practitioner she offers specialist post natal examinations to help women recover after vaginal or caesarean deliveries (read more about this on our blog).
 Clares scope of practice also includes Male Health Physiotherapy for pre and post prostatectomy: including assessment, treatment and support with urinary incontinence and errectile dysfunction.

 Abi has been working as a Clinical Lead Musculoskeletal Physiotherapist for a number of years now.
 When she is not working at Consortium she is one of the senior staff in the local hospital MSK physiotherapy department while she also works in the local emergency department assessing and managing patients with acute MSK conditions.
 She has gained extensive post graduate training in all aspects of MSK physiotherapy including Injection Therapy.
 She also has a special interest in treating spinal pathology, especially patients with chronic lower back pain.
 Abi works with Molly in heading up our team of Ossur brace fitters where they frequently fit patients with the Unloader One brace to help with knee osteoarthritis.